hajc1294/MusicStreaming/README.md

 - **Firebase Firestore Database**
 - **Firebase Storage**

-The structure for playlist data in the database follows the following format (as can be seen in the source code):
+The structure for playlist data in the database has the following format (as can be seen in the source code):

 ```
 {